open-telemetry/opentelemetry-dotnet/docs/logs/README.md

 :heavy_check_mark: You should use structured logging.

 * Structured logging is more efficient than unstructured logging.
-  * Filtering and redaction can happen on invidual key-value pairs instead of the entire log message.
+  * Filtering and redaction can happen on indvidual key-value pairs instead of the entire log message.
   * Storage and indexing are more efficient.
 * Structured logging makes it easier to manage and consume logs.